Conditional execution

 Required fields

-• Username is required (!username)
+• Username is NOT required (!object.username)

 Data type checks